tokomlabs/react-js-training/06-react-intl/README.md

 addLocaleData([...en, ...fr, ...es]);
 // ...
 ```

+* Application locale data can be included to output build with the use `require` statements.
+In that case, add a json loader to your webpack config so that webpack will know how to handle it: `npm install json-loader --save-dev`

 * To enable React Intl in your application, you need to wrap it in a [`IntlProvider`](https://github.com/yahoo/react-intl/wiki/Components#intlprovider) component: